General information about soldering. Solders and fluxes

 • saving tin solder.

-Typically, products with complex shapes are tinned with alkaline electrolytes, because this tinning option has a high covering and scattering power.
+Typically, products with complex shapes are tinned using alkaline electrolytes, because this version of tinning has high covering and dispersive power.

 The disadvantages of galvanic tinning technology include the fact that this method is complex.
-It can be carried out by highly qualified employees, and these are salary costs.
-That is, it is impossible to tin metal in this way at home.
-In addition, special baths are required for the process.
+It can be carried out by highly qualified workers, but this costs wages.
+That is, it is impossible to tin the metal using this method at home.
+In addition, the process requires special baths.

-If we talk about the technology of tinning with alkaline electrolytes, then the solution itself is unstable, it is difficult to prepare it, and you will have to constantly monitor the concentration of alkali and the quality of the anodes.
+If we talk about tinning technology with alkaline electrolytes, then the solution itself is unstable, it is difficult to prepare, and you will have to constantly monitor the alkali concentration and the quality condition of the anodes.

-The cleaner the surface of the metal, the stronger the solder will attach to it.
+The cleaner the metal surface, the more firmly the solder will attach to it.
 Therefore, depending on the requirements for the workpiece itself, different methods of preparing metal for tinning are used.

-The first way is to clean the metal surface with brushes.
-Usually scale and rust are removed with such a tool.
-First, the product is washed with water, and then cleaned with a brush.
-Often lime, sand, pumice are used at this stage.
+The first method is to clean the metal surface with brushes.
+Typically, this tool removes scale and rust.
+First, the product is washed with water and then cleaned with a brush.
+Lime, sand, and pumice are often used at this stage.

 The next way to prepare for tinning is to grind the metal with sandpaper and discs.
 This stage is the finalization of the product, that is, bringing its surface to maximum evenness.